unclepomedev/blender_savepoints/README.md

 1.  **Pack Resources (Recommended):** Go to `File > External Data > Pack Resources`.
 This embeds textures into the `.blend` file.
 2.  **Use Absolute Paths:** Ensure your external links use absolute paths.

+### ⚠️ Known Limitations: Asset Library Duplication

+If you have registered your current project folder path in Blender's Asset Libraries, assets may appear duplicated in the Asset Browser.
+This happens because Blender scans both your current working file and the backup files saved in the `.Project_history` folder.
+**This is expected behavior.** SavePoints preserves all data, including Asset Marks, so that versions can be fully restored.

+To avoid this:
+1. Do not register your "Work In Progress" folder as an Asset Library.
+2. Or, use the "Current File" filter in the Asset Browser instead of "All" or a specific library when working.
+3. If duplicated, you can also delete unnecessary snapshots via SavePoints `Delete` to reduce scan targets.

 ## Testing (for Developer)

 This repository includes an end-to-end (E2E) test script to verify the core functionality of the add-on in a headless Blender environment.